Image

 Phase 4

-• Duration: Up to 18 months for PD patients, with two visits for healthy controls.
+• Participation lasts up to 18 months for PD patients, but healthy volunteers only need 2 visits.

 Study details